csalt-research/LoFTI/README.md

 ```

 ### LLM as a LoFTI Evaluator
-To evaluate the generations obtained for LoFTI using an LLMdo localized question answering for a given factual question and a target location on LoFTI dataset:
+To evaluate the generations obtained for LoFTI using an LLMdo localized question answering for a given factual question and a target location on the LoFTI dataset:
 ```
 python3 llm_evaluator.py \
   --model model \